 Levin, who is trained as a biochemist, is a member of the Kentucky Film Board.
 She raised equity financing in her home state, where friends and family are offering locations.
-With help from executive producer Julia Chasman (25th Hour, Quills), who discovered the script while judging the Nicholls screenwriting contest, Levin is making the film under both DGA and SAG Ultra Low Budget agreements (which gets actors $100 a day plus commission against an eventual sale of the film), which make it possible to film the story locally with scale and scope for well under a million dollars.
+With help from executive producer Julia Chasman ("25th Hour," "Quills"), who discovered the script while judging the Nicholls screenwriting contest, Levin is making the film under both DGA and SAG Ultra Low Budget agreements (which gets actors $100 a day plus commission against an eventual sale of the film), which make it possible to film the story locally with scale and scope for less than $1 million.

-Set in a rural farming community, Land of Tomorrow tells the story of Betty (Warehouse 13's Joanne Kelly), a homemaker struggling to save her family's farm-supply business as factory farming transforms and threatens her family's way of life.
-Her teenage son Finley (Win Win's Alex Shaffer) can't abide what is happening to his world as Betty fights to keep him from leaving home.
+Set in a rural farming community, 'The Runoff" tells the story of Betty ("Warehouse 13"'s Joanne Kelly), a homemaker struggling to save her family's farm-supply business as factory farming transforms and threatens her family's way of life.
+Her teenage son Finley ("Win Win"'s Alex Shaffer) can't abide what is happening to his world as Betty fights to keep him from leaving home.

-Land of Tomorrow is being produced by Kurt Pitzer, executive produced by Chasman and Will Battersby (Trumbo), and co-produced by Sarah Spearing and Guillermo Escalona.
-Spanish cinematographer Hermes Marco is shooting the film; Cindi Rush is casting in New York while Marty Cherrix is handling regional casting.
+"Runoff" is produced by Kurt Pitzer, executive produced by Chasman and Will Battersby ("Trumbo"), and co-produced by Sarah Spearing and Guillermo Escalona.
+Spanish cinematographer Hermes Marco shot the film; Cindi Rush is casting in New York while Marty Cherrix is handling regional casting.